RedRobotics/HeadBoard/README.md

 Set up your Pi and connect it to your Wifi network.
-Here's a great guide on how to do it from [Adafruit](https://learn.adafruit.com/raspberry-pi-zero-creation/overview).

 Once your Pi is up and running, make sure everything is up to date by copying and pasting the following in the terminal: